tanmaya26/file-bot/Deploy/Deploy.md

         Registering a watermark:
         ![storyboard](./Images/watermark-register.png)

-    - Upload a suitable pdf file to be watermarked.
-In the upload message box write the message to add text watermark (Script) to pdf.<br>
-      ``@fileninja --watermark text Script``

-       Bot Reply: Returns the pdf file with watermarked text.<br>
-       ``File watermarked successfully.``
-    - Upload a suitable pdf file to be watermarked.
+    - Watermark a file with image.
+This image is a watermark image registered in previous step.
+Upload a suitable pdf file to be watermarked.
 In the upload message box write the message to add watermark to pdf.<br>
     ``@fileninja --watermark wm100``